Gayle Dowell is known as the Prairie Jeweler. She creates jewelry using prairie grasses and wildflowers in fine silver and 22k gold.

 Soldered Glass Jewelry Combines Two Passions: Watercolor and Jewelry Making

-In this tutorial, I'll be explaining how I make soldered art glass jewelry, because I can't keep a secret—well, at least when it comes to how I make my jewelry.
+I love showing others how to make jewelry.
 I've learned so much from other people about how they create their pieces that I want to help others in their jewelry-making journey.
+Here's how I make soldered art glass jewelry.

 Step 1: Get the Right Tools